crest-cassia/caravan/samples/SASample/README.md

 python -m SALib.sample.saltelli -n 1000 -p ./param.txt -o model_input.txt --delimiter=' ' --max-order=1
 ```

-The number of generated points is $n(d+2)$, where "n" is the number you specified as an argument and "d" is the number of input parameters.
+The number of generated points is $n(d+2)$, where "n" is the number you specify as the command-line argument and "d" is the number of input parameters.
-In this case, you'll find 5000 points in "model_input.txt".
+In this case, you'll find 5000 points in "model_input.txt" since number of inputs is three.

 ## Building

 Based on the generated sampling points, CARAVAN distributes the runs to available processors.

-To build CARAVAN, run `./build.sh`.
+To build this sample, run `./build.sh`.
 Then the executables are generated in `build/` directory.
 In this example, the simulation code is a simple function for which sensitivity indices are analytically obtained.

 ## Running